nishant18165/Hotel-Review-Classification-System-Using-Machine-Learning/README.md

 ##  Sentiment Classification Of Hotel reviews Using Support Vector Machine
-In this project I have Made a hotel review classification system using svm.
+In this project i have made a hotel review classification system using svm.
 ##  Introduction